diffblue/cbmc/doc/cprover-manual/modeling-floating-point.md

 ### Rounding Mode

-CPROVER supports the four rounding modes given by IEEE-754 1985; round to nearest (ties to even), round up, round down and round towards zero.
+CPROVER supports the four rounding modes given by IEEE-754 1985; round to nearest (ties to even), round up, round down, and round towards zero.
 By default, round to nearest is used.
-However, command line options (`--round-to-zero`, etc.) can be used to over-ride this.
+However, command line options (`--round-to-zero`, and so on) can be used to override this.
 If more control is needed, CPROVER has models of `fesetround` (for POSIX systems) and `_controlfp` (for Windows), which can be used to change the rounding mode during program execution.
 Furthermore, the inline assembly commands